bigshot1136/kaamgarnaka/replit.md

 - Customer dashboard for job posting and management
 - Laborer dashboard for job alerts and acceptance
 - Profile setup pages (separate flows for customers and laborers)
+- **Profile page** - View and edit personal information (all users can edit name/phone/address; laborers can additionally edit skills and UPI ID)
 - AI sobriety check interface with camera integration
 - About and Contact informational pages